102nd Infantry Regiment (United States): Between the wars

-The 170th Infantry was redesignated as the 102d Infantry on 28 February 1924.
-The regiment, or elements thereof, were called up to perform the following state duties: riot control at the textile workers strike at Putnam, in September 1934; flood relief at Hartford from 19 March – 1 April 1936; hurricane relief in the vicinity of Rockville from 22–27 September 1938.
-The Regiment conducted annual summer training most years at Niantic between 1921–38.
-Inducted into active Federal service at New Haven on 24 February 1941 and moved to Camp Blanding, Florida, where it arrived 15 March 1941.
+The 170th Infantry was redesignated as the 102nd Infantry on 28 February 1924.
+The regiment, or elements thereof, were called up to perform the following state duties: riot control during a textile workers strike in Putnam, in September 1934; flood relief at Hartford from 19 March–1 April 1936; hurricane relief in the vicinity of Rockville from 22–27 September 1938.
+The regiment conducted annual summer training most years at Niantic between 1921–38.
+It was inducted into federal service at home stations on 24 February 1941 and moved to Camp Blanding, Florida, where it arrived on 15 March 1941.